betagouv/aides-jeunes/README.md

 # Other tools scripts & tips

 - `npm run test-benefits-urls` validate links to 3rd parties.

+- `npm run prepare` will install git hooks used to facilitate development and reduce the CI running time.

 - [Locally](http://localhost:8080/simulation/resultats?debug) or on [production](https://mes-aides.1jeune1solution.beta.gouv.fr/simulation/resultats?debug), it is possible to visualize all the available benefits of the simulator.
 It is done by adding `debug` as a parameter.
 It is also possible to set `debug=ppa,rsa` to choose which benefits are listed.